naufal1910/trafella/frontend/README.md

 VITE_GEOCODER_PROVIDER="nominatim"  # or "mock" for development
 ```

+- Nominatim requires no API key; this is suitable for staging smoke tests.

 By default, OSM tiles and Nominatim geocoding are used.
 The `mock` provider generates deterministic coordinates for testing without API calls.

 ### Compile and Hot-Reload for Development